zeroluck/docs/sources/admin-guide/introduction/index.md

 Mike Schwartz met with members of the InCommon steering committee in San Antonio in October 2009.
 At that meeting, Mike expressed concern that OpenSSO might be end-of-life.
 Oracle had recently purchased Sun Microsystems, and before ForgeRock was formed, it seemed possible that Oracle would simply migrate OpenSSO customers to Oracle Access Manager.
-Bob convinced Mike that the Shibboleth IDP was a reasonable alternative, and arguably had even more features in SAML, including fine grain access release policies, and a better approach for multi-party federation.
+Bob Morgan from the University of Washington convinced Mike that the Shibboleth IDP was a reasonable alternative, and arguably had even more features in SAML, including fine grain access release policies, and a better approach for multi-party federation.
 As the InCommon federation's efforts to evangelize SAML federation would support Gluu's message, switching had marketing advantages, and would reduce the